pragtich/pragtich.github.com-nanoc/content/technology/Nanoc-Github-Pages.md

 kind: article
 category: Computer stuff
 created_at: 04 Jul 2012
 summary: "Learning to use git to update GitHub Pages -- a free web server."
+comment_id: nanoc-github
 ---
 Started out with an already-existing nanoc folder.